-We handle a wide variety of insurance coverage disputes, including health insurance, CGL insurance (including environmental remediation), homeowner’s insurance, auto insurance, professional liability insurance, business interruption and key man insurance, accidental death and disability insurance, and life insurance issues.
+Mr. Olmstead handles a wide variety of insurance coverage disputes, including Commercial General Liability (CGL) policies (including catastrophic losses such as fires and environmental remediation), homeowner’s insurance, professional liability insurance, business interruption and key man insurance, health insurance, and life insurance issues.

-We are particularly knowledgeable about protecting an insured’s right to coverage.
+Mr. Olmstead is particularly knowledgeable about protecting an insured’s right to coverage.
 Mr. Olmstead has represented numerous insurers in declaratory judgment lawsuits involving exclusions and conditions precedent to coverage (such as notice provisions and cooperation clauses).
-Mr. Olmstead has also litigated bad faith claims.
-These coverage actions, bad faith claims, and Mr. Olmstead’s work with numerous insurance adjusters provide him with unique insight that allows him to convince insurers to provide defense and indemnity for their policy-holders.
+Mr. Olmstead has also defended bad faith claims.
+These coverage actions, bad faith claims, and Mr. Olmstead’s work with numerous insurance adjusters provide him with unique insight when negotiating with insurers to provide defense and indemnity for their policy-holders.

 In a similar example, a local business was facing a high value personal injury and wrongful death claim.
 The commercial general liability insurer initially denied the claim.
 The business then hired Mr. Olmstead to assist with obtaining insurance coverage.
 Mr. Olmstead filed an amended claim which convinced the insurer to defend the lawsuit.
 Mr. Olmstead also shared his evaluation of and strategy for handling the claim.
 He was then hired by the insurer to defend the insured in the matter.
 Mr. Olmstead quickly negotiated a favorable settlement with the plaintiffs.